-- (b) the consortium must assign to the project a team primarily responsible for managing and implementing the proposed action.
+- (a) At least one partner in the consortium must demonstrate that one of their core activities is the support of SMEs and that they deliver business support services to SMEs and start-ups.
+In this regard, at least one partner in the consortium must be a business support organisation, having a minimum of two years of experience in providing business support activities to SMEs and start-ups. - (b) The business support organisation must have supported (alone, not in conjunction with other partners forming part of the consortium) at least thirty different SMEs and startups in the past two calendar years.
+Such experience needs to be demonstrated specifically in the annexed "List of Previous Projects/Activities" Template, stating precisely a minimum 2year experience in providing business support activities to SMEs of this partner, with dates and the number of SMEs directly supported in the past two calendar years. - (c) the consortium must assign to the project a team primarily responsible for managing and implementing the proposed action.
 The proposed team must include: - 1.
 A Project Manager/Coordinator with at least two years of experience in managing and implementing transnational projects.
 The project manager/coordinator must be directly linked to the lead partner (coordinating organisation) of the project.
-The onus will be on the applicant to demonstrate that the project manager/coordinator proposed has the necessary qualifications and experience in managing the action in line with the requirements of the call.
-Such experience needs to be demonstrated through a CV but also specifically through the annexed Project Manager Description Template, highlighting precisely (with dates) the obtained project management expertise. - 2.
-At least one tourism expert within the consortium team, with minimum two years of track experience working in sustainable tourism management within one of the tourism industry categories highlighted in Section 12.1f.
-Such experience needs to be demonstrated through a CV but also specifically through the annexed Tourism Expert Description Template, highlighting precisely (with dates) the obtained tourism expertise.
+The applicant has to demonstrate that the project manager/coordinator proposed has the necessary qualifications and experience in managing the action in line with the requirements of the call.
+Such experience needs to be demonstrated through a CV but also specifically through the annexed "Project Manager Description" Template, stating precisely the obtained project management expertise with dates. - 2.
+At least one tourism expert within the consortium team, with minimum two years of track experience working in tourism management within one of the tourism industry categories referred to in Section 12.1.f.
+Such experience needs to be demonstrated through a CV but also specifically through the annexed "Tourism Expert Description" Template, stating precisely the obtained tourism expertise with dates.